Eric Garner's mother says George Floyd's death feels like déjà vu - Local News 8

 Video taken by witnesses shows 46-year-old Floyd pleading that he is in pain and can’t breathe for several minutes.
 Then, his eyes shut and the pleas stop.
 He was pronounced dead at a nearby hospital.

-Four police officers involved in the incident were fired Tuesday, Minneapolis police said.
-On Tuesday crowds gathered to protest Floyd’s death.
+Four police officers involved in the incident were fired Tuesday, Minneapolis police said. later on Tuesday, crowds gathered to protest Floyd’s death.
 Some demonstrators held “I can’t breathe” signs and chanted near the scene of the fatal encounter and at a nearby police precinct.

 ‘We want criminal charges’